 Poison IvyThere are areas in Kejimkujik where you will find poison ivy, a climbing plant of the sumac family.
 It grows on sandy, stony, or rocky shores, sprouts in thickets, in clearings, and along the borders of woods.
 The sap of the plant contains an oily resin that causes an irritating inflammation of the skin in most people.
 Learn more about about poison ivy (Health Canada).

 Dog ticks are also known to be present at Kejimkujik.
 Unlike Blacklegged ticks, Dog ticks do not carry Lyme disease.
-The presence of Dog ticks is very weather dependant.
+The presence of Dog ticks is very weather-dependent.
 Dog tick numbers decline when hot summer weather begins (often late June - early July) and remain present at reduced levels through the summer.

 Parks Canada is working with experts in coyote behaviour, wildlife management, and human behaviour and education to develop and implement best practices for public safety.
 Visitors to any park or natural area should be aware of the risk of wildlife encounters.